 The High School program is a student-led program, where the participants partner with the educator to choose the topics of study and activities, and often lead much of the programs.

 Last year’s program was a great mix of social action, fun Jewish activities like cooking and music, and learning, all of it done together with the goal of building community.
-We do more than we talk, and we try to keep things multi-modal so that there’s something for everyone!
-Last year we focused on several social issues, made (and ate!)
+Last year kids focused on contemporary issues, including homelessness, climate change, and democracy and racial justice.
+Kids also made (and ate!)
 Jewish holiday foods together twice, had a Jewish jam session, took a trip to hear youth leaders speak, and did community building activities.

 We look forward to partnering with this year’s cohort of high school students to select contemporary issues and design activities which can be adapted to the virtual space.
 Even more so in this time of Covid, we are prioritizing Kavana high schoolers’ connection to their community, peers and teachers.

 The program will run monthly on Sunday evenings, 7:00-8:30pm.
 This year's dates include: Sept.
 20th, Oct.
 18th, Nov.
 15th, Dec.
 13th, Jan.
 10th, Feb.
 28th, Mar.
 21st, Apr.
 18th, May 16th and June 13th.